voxpupuli/puppet-caddy/README.md

 This module installs and configures Caddy - The HTTP/2 web server with automatic HTTPS.

+**Important:** This module only supports the installation of Caddy 2.x.
+If you want to install Caddy 1.x, you should use version v2.0.0 of this module.

 ## Setup

 ### What Caddy affects